purinda/stash-cli/README.md

 A command-line client for Atlassian Stash written in Python which uses Stash Web API.

 ## Features
+* Git support.
 * Support for multiple projects.
-* Git support.
-* Initiate pull-requests using commands for predefiend templates.
-* Ability to setup simple DoD (Definition of Done) for developer tasks.
+* Initiate pull-requests using predefiend templates which can also be used for DoD (Definition of Done) against developer tasks.

 Git 1.7.0 or newer
 It should also work with older versions, but it may be that some operations involving remotes will not work as expected.